Robert L. J. Ellery: Later life

 In addition to his own work Ellery had much to do with educational and scientific bodies.
 He was one of the founders of the Royal Society of Victoria and its president from 1866 to 1884, became a trustee of the public library, museums and National Gallery of Victoria in 1882, and was also for many years a member of the council of the University of Melbourne.

 He was interested in the volunteer movement and in 1873 organized the Victorian torpedo corps, afterwards the submarine mining engineers.
 He was in command until 1889, when he retired with the rank of lieutenant colonel.
 In 1900, Ellery was elected president of the Australasian Association for the Advancement of Science; he chose as the subject of his address "A Brief History of the Beginnings and Growth of Astronomy in Australasia".
 Ellery a keen apiarist and was the first president of the Victorian Beekeepers' Club in 1885, and edited the Australian Beekeepers' Journal.

 Early in 1907 Ellery had a paralytic stroke, but recovered well and was in fair health until shortly before his death at Melbourne on 14 January 1908.
 Ellery wrote many papers for scientific journals some of which were re-issued as pamphlets.
 Some of the catalogues of stars and other work done under his supervision at the observatory were published, but at the time of his death much remained in manuscript.
 He was elected a fellow of the Royal Society, London, in 1873, and was created C.M.G. in 1889.
-He was married twice, to two sisters, daughters of Dr John Shields.
-He left a widow and a daughter.
+He was married twice: in 1853 to Amy Shields, a daughter of Dr John Shields of Launceston, Tasmania; she died in 1856, and in 1858 he married her sister, Margaret.
+He was survived by his widow and a daughter.

 Ellery was awarded the Clarke Medal by the Royal Society of New South Wales in 1889.
 Mount Ellery in Antarctica was named after him in 1886.